gcp-development/quarkus-template-api/README.md

 When developing an API strategy, one of the key rules is <b>start small think big</b>.
 Meaning we normally start with a couple of Rest APIs with few users and after one year we have an "non planned" API marketplace (API marketplace is a user-friendly public hub where API providers can publish APIs for developers and partners to consume).

-Knowing how to use Kubernetes and Microservice Architecture we are able in a controlled and cost effective way, scale-up and scale-down to match our business demand.
+Knowing how to use Kubernetes and Microservice Architecture we are able in a controlled and cost effective way, scale-up/down to match our business demand.

 ## Table of Contents<br>
 [Quarkus](https://github.com/gcp-development/quarkus-template-api/blob/main/README.md#quarkus)<br>